a-thousand-channels/ORTE-backend/README.md

 ## Credits

-Ulf Treger <ulf.treger@googlemail.com> with kind support by Pragma Shift Projects (code donation) and Treffentotal (acceptance testing and first use case)
+Ulf Treger <ulf.treger@googlemail.com> with kind support by Pragma Shift Projects (code donation) and Treffentotal (acceptance testing and first use case with a map at [map.treffentotal.de](https://map.treffentotal.de), which gets its geolocations from OTRTE backend via JSON)

 ## Contributions